Family Attorney(s) in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 If a parenting plan can be established by the parents, the court will usually follow this agreement.
 However, if the parents cannot agree, the family attorneys at Stange Law Firm, PC will present evidence to the court regarding the child’s best interests.
 This might involve presenting school records, testimony of a psychologist or substance abuse counselor, criminal records and even medical records.
 Our attorneys will work to gather the necessary evidence, while also ensuring to consider the rules of evidence that are applicable in the particular local jurisdiction.

-Legal and Physical Custody in Missouri, Illinois, Kansas and Oklahoma
+Legal and Physical Custody in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Most states divide custody into legal custody and physical custody.
 Physical custody is who actually, physically has the child at any given time.
 Legal custody is who makes major decisions about the child.
 Physical custody and legal custody can be shared between the parties, or the court may award primary custody to one of the parents.
 It’s also possible to share one type of custody without sharing the other.
 Some states, like Illinois, however, refer to physical custody as parenting time, while legal custody is referred to as allocation of parental responsibilities.
 In Illinois, this is referred to as parenting time and the allocation of parental responsibilities.